Home | CS439 |

-A command-line interpreter (CLI), or a shell, is a program that runs other programs on the behalf of its user.
-Your shell will behave much like the ones on the CS lab machines: it will wait for input from the user, process the input, and then take the appropriate actions.
+A shell is an interactive command-line interpreter (CLI) that runs programs on the behalf of its user.
+Your shell will behave much like the ones on the CS lab machines: it will repeatedly print a prompt, wait for input from the user, process the input, and then take the appropriate actions.

 Here are two example commands:

 In the first command, the program is echo, and the arguments are hello and world.
-In the second command, the program is /bin/ls and the argument is /bin/ls.
+In the second command, the program is /bin/ls and the argument is -al.

 Shells will usually execute the appropriate actions by using the fork-exec method to execute another program.
 However, in some cases, a command cannot be executed by another process.
 These commands, known as built-in commands, are instead executed directly by the shell.